dirkmueller/presentation-nashville-logclassify/presentation.md

   - ordering due to parallel execution

 Note:
-- Most popular uses of ML and DL are about handling video, images or audio
+- Most popular usecases of ML and DL are about handling video, images or audio
-- When ML is used for text, it is usually for usecases around Natural Language Processing for translation or feature extraction
+- When ML is used for text, it is usually for usecases around Natural Language Processing for language translation or feature / sentinment extraction
-- Logfiles are fairly unique in some sense
+- Logfiles are a different use case afaik not covered well and have unique challenges

 <!-- .slide: data-state="normal" -->
 ### Learning model Variations